 This research informed various audience development strategies around online concert and performance provision.
 Cultural organisations should not only focus on promoting videos, but also facilitate new discoveries, taste cultivation, audience education and cultural inclusion.
 This way, cultural organisations can develop online audience development strategies that enhance the future demand for physical concerts and become more resilient for the post Covid-19 period.

-This is a summary of part of Jacques Kayser’s master thesis
+This is a summary of Jacques Kayser’s master thesis.
+Read his full thesis here.

 Geschreven door Jacques Kayser (september 2020)